ajitgovindarajan/MedAI/README.md

 This file is a utility file that create the static logo picture for the streamlit application and the and final reports as well as the presentation later.
 With the help of the matplotlib capabilities allows for a logo that gives some creatvity to the MedAI system.

+Name: MedAI.yml

+This file is the virtual conda enviroment that will best run the system.
+The running directions is listed below as the environment provides the tailored environment compared to going through the requirements.txt

+Name: requirements.txt

+This file contains the python version and libraries that are requires to run this program

+Name: MedAI_Logo

+This file is the main logo to MedAI made from the cross-enhanced file that allows for the glowing logo on the dark webpage

+Name: MedAI_Creative_AI_Neural_Network_Logo

+This file is the moving logo for the system in the app page which will provide some illustration

+Name: MedAI_Enhanced_Logo_Static

+This file is the static logo for the system in the app page which will provide some illustration

 \*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*